Cog Icon signifying link to Admin page

 Dolgarrog 100 - 2nd November 2025

+After months of planning, things are now really taking shape for the Dolgarrog 100 event, marking the anniversary of the 1925 Dolgarrog Dam Disaster.
 2nd November 2025 will mark the centenary of the Dolgarrog Dam Disaster.
 The Community Council and local businesses are working hard to make this notable event an exciting and special day.

 If you don't live in the area but did or have relatives who did, spread the word.